dotnet/Silk.NET/documentation/proposals/Proposal - 3.0 & 3.X Software Development Plan.md

 Silk.NET 3.0 presents us with an opportunity to rethink the entire library taking into account everything we've learnt over the past 2 years of the project's development.
 ## Development Roadmap

 Note that this development roadmap does not take into account unit tests, only functional tests such as experiments.
-The team should of course stride to add as many tests as possible where possible.
+The team should of course strive to add as many tests as possible where possible.

 ### 3.0 Preview 1